bpivk/unraid-templates/README.md

 # Unraid Templates

-This is my repo for various personal Unraid templates that I'm using
+This is my repo for various Unraid templates that I'm using